LeastAuthority/leastauthority.com/blog_source/content/blake2.rst

 but BLAKE was similar to SHA-2
 ------------------------------

-So if BLAKE1 was in the top tier in all three of these measures, why didn't NIST choose BLAKE1 to be the winner of the SHA-3 contest?
-The main reason is given in §3.4 of the final report: because BLAKE1's design was similar to SHA-2's.
+So if BLAKE was in the top tier in all three of these measures, why didn't NIST choose BLAKE to be the winner of the SHA-3 contest?
+The main reason is given in §3.4 of the final report: because BLAKE's design was similar to SHA-2's.

 When the SHA-3 project was announced, being like SHA-2 was explicitly listed